Estrujadas Veracruzanas: A Traditional Mexican Dish from Tuxpan

 how to squeeze “estrujar” the tortilla?

-1. Once the tortilla is cooked, remove it from the griddle and place it on a flat surface.
+1. Once the tortilla is cooked, please remove it from the griddle and place it on a flat surface.

-2. Use the pestle of a molcajete, a spoon or a fork to crush and partially break the tortilla.
+2. Use the pestle of a molcajete, a spoon, or a fork to crush and partially break the tortilla.
 This is the “estrujar”.

-How to finish the squeezes?
+How to finish theM?

 Put an estrujada one on a plate and bathe with salsa.
 Finish with sliced red onion and crema mexicana.
 You can also top them with beans, avocado slices, cilantro, and fresh cheese (vegan).